cyclosproject/ng-openapi-gen/README.md

 - `"services": false`: Previously, the default was `true`.
 For some time already, ng-openapi-gen has generated functions for each API operation, and services (one per API tag) are just wrappers around those functions.
 As services reference all functions, for larger APIs, the bundle size is impacted, because the code for handling all functions in the tag will be bundled, even when using a single one.
-- `"apiService": "ApiService"`.
-Previously empty, the `ApiService` was not generated, because the default was to use a service per tag.
+- `"apiService": "Api"`.
+Previously empty, the `Api` service was not generated, because the default was to use a service per tag.
 But now we need it to invoke the generated API functions.
 - `"enumStyle": "alias"`.
 Previously, the default was `pascal`.
 With this change, by default we'll no longer generate TypeScript `enum`.
   Instead, a type is defined with an union of possible values.
 All other options end up generating a TypeScript `enum`, which emit a